sequelpro/sequelpro/readme.md

 Contributing
 ============

+The best way to help the project is to use our [test builds](https://sequelpro.com/test-builds) and report any issues (both bugs and missing features) in [the issue tracker](https://github.com/sequelpro/sequelpro/issues).
+If you want to get more involved, then you can comment on issues written by other people or send us a pull request.

 Please see our [projects page](https://github.com/sequelpro/sequelpro/projects).
 This lists the issues where we would most like your help.
 There are simple and difficult tasks there so new contributors should be able to get started.

 License